nus-cs2103/website-base/programming/dictionaries-nested/e-gradeReport.md

 * NAME should be one word
 * Enter an empty line to proceed to printing report
 -----------------------------------------------------
-Student name and grade? amy A
+Student name and grade?amy A
-Student name and grade? ben B
+Student name and grade?ben B
-Student name and grade? ben
+Student name and grade?ben
 Invalid input!
 Entry rejected.
-Student name and grade? ben C D
+Student name and grade?ben C D
 Invalid input!
 Entry rejected.
-Student name and grade? ben A
+Student name and grade?ben A
-Student name and grade? charlie F
+Student name and grade?charlie F
-Student name and grade? amy A+
+Student name and grade?amy A+
-Student name and grade? amy D
+Student name and grade?amy D
 Student name and grade?
 ============ Grade Report ===============
 amy : A A+ D
 ben : B A